 Note: ESRI offers geocoding services through the ESRI World Geocoder that can be accessed with a valid ArcGIS Online account.
-We will not make use of this service here.
+This action will consume credits, which are paid for by the organization that owns your ArcGIS license.
+If you are a WVU student, you have a limited number of credits automatically on your account.

-- In the Geocode Addresses Tool, make sure the Input Table is set to the hotels_morgantown.csv layer. - Set the Input Address Locator to the MonStreetLocator.loc file located in the Exercise_14 folder you downloaded.
+In the Geocode Addresses Pane, make sure the Input Table is set to the hotels_morgantown.csv layer.